-Unless you live in a western state, open carry isn’t very common.
+1) Open carry will cause hassles with other people and eventually the police.
+Unless you live in rural area or a western state, open carry isn’t very common.
 When the uneducated populace sees someone carrying a gun (without a badge), they assume that a law is being broken.
 They panic and call the cops.
-What they tell the dispatcher when they call has no basis in truth.
+What they tell the dispatcher when they call generally has no basis in truth.
 It usually ends up being something like:

 “There’s a person walking around the grocery store who has a gun on his hip.
 He isn’t threatening anyone and appears to be shopping.”

-For an obvious example of this, look at the article linked above.
-That guy just waited for the gun carrier to look the other direction and he attacked, trying to rip the gun out of the holster.
+The guy in the linked article just waited for the gun carrier to look the other direction and he attacked, trying to rip the gun out of the holster.
 Any serious violent criminal who has been in the game for awhile knows how to check the crowd before he commits the crime.
 He’s looking for witnesses, cops, security guards, and anyone who will likely intervene.
 If he finds one of those people, he deals with them FIRST, then he goes on to commit the crime.

 Keep your cards hidden.
 That gives you multiple response options.
 Once the armed criminals know you are packing, you’ll be the first one shot.

 It’s bullshit.
 They are deluding themselves.
 It’s physically impossible for one human to simultaneously scan 360 degrees at the same time.
-You always have to turn your back to something!
+You always have to turn your back to something.
 Especially in a crowded public area, you simply can’t process all of the information fast enough to decide who is a threat and who isn’t.

+4) Most people who carry guns have crappy holsters and no weapon retention skills.
 I teach force-on-force fighting skills to cops and citizens.
 In those courses, I teach my students what to do if someone grabs their holstered gun.
 Even after multiple days of training, the students still have trouble retaining their firearm in a surprise attack.
 Most pistol packers don’t even have the benefit of this kind of training.

-As you are trying to figure out who I am, I move closer and I grab your right hand with my right hand and pin it to my chest.
+As you are trying to figure out who I am, I move closer and extend my hand to shake.
+When you reciprocate the gesture, I grab your right hand with my right hand and pin it to my chest.
 You struggle, but because I’m stronger, you can’t free yourself.
 As soon as I have the arm controlled, I grab your holstered pistol with my left hand.
 How are you going to stop that?

 I’ve done that scenario on dozens of students.
 It almost always works.
 I end up with their gun and they have a puzzled look on their face.

 It’s even easier to do when you are wearing a crappy holster.
 That “great deal” you found at the gun show will rip right off your pants if I yank on it.
 Trust me.
 I have some trophies from my force-on-force training sessions.
-In every class, I destroy a Fobus holster with one pull.
-You may think it’s used by the Israeli Military, but it isn’t.
-It’s trash.
+In most classes, I destroy a Fobus or Uncle Mike’s holster with one pull.
+Those holsters are trash.
 If you don’t believe me watch THIS VIDEO.

+Just because you can carry openly doesn’t mean you should.
 Your carry method may be legal, but it may also cost you your life.